Lifestyle

 Nutrition and Cancer Basics

-Nutrition is part of a whole-person approach to cancer prevention, treatment, and survivorship.
-It is used as an adjunct to conventional cancer treatment with the goal of improving quality of life, and possibly enhancing overall survival.
+Nutrition is part of an integrative, whole-person approach to cancer prevention, treatment, and survivorship.
+It is used along with conventional cancer treatment to help improve quality of life and enhance overall survival.

 Complex topic